Toll Free USA & Canada: 1-800-704-6234

 The climate in sites you will visit is as follows:

-Guayaquil and Galapagos Islands: hot and humid, rain always possible.
+Guayaquil and Galapagos Islands: hot and humid and rain is always possible.
 Galapagos can have a cooler, more moderate climate depending on current conditions.
 One should come prepared for outdoor activity with temperatures ranging from 70° to 90° Fahrenheit or 21° to 32° Celsius and for extremes of sun and the possibility of rain.

-Quito: days are warm if sunny, slightly chilly if cloudy.
+Quito: Days are warm if sunny, slightly chilly if cloudy.
 Nights are chilly.
-Rain always possible.
+Rain is always possible.
 Temperatures can vary between 46° to 70° Fahrenheit or 8° to 21° Celsius.

 The unit of currency in Ecuador is the US dollar.
 Automatic cash points are available in Quito and Guayaquil.
 Credit cards and cash are accepted on the Galapagos cruise and in Puerto Ayora.
 Visa, MasterCard, Plus, and Cirrus are the most common usable types of cards.
 Traveler’s checks are difficult to cash (American Express is best, but you may be charged 5-8% to cash) or a Visa or MasterCard for cash advances are also options.
 Do not bring MoneyGrams or International Money Orders, as they are extremely difficult to exchange.
 Banks and exchange houses are available in Guayaquil and Quito.